 Western bars and restaurants, along with KFC and Peking Duck restaurants, were hit hard, as both locals and expats went out to eat less and avoided poultry items.

-Foreign government and health organization advisories were also ended in late April to May 2013.
+Foreign government and health organization advisories were also ended by May 2013.

-The major channel of infection of Bird Flu H7N9 to humans was concluded to be live bird and poultry markets in China, otherwise known as wet markets.
+The major channel of H7N9 Bird Flu spread to humans was concluded to be live poultry markets; otherwise known as wet markets.

-The Chinese public, as well as restaurant owners, traditionally like to buy their poultry freshly slaughtered direct from wet markets rather than frozen, which increases the risk of bird flu spreading.
+The Chinese public traditionally like to buy their poultry direct from wet markets freshly slaughtered rather than frozen, which increases the risk of bird flu spreading.

 A study done by Chinese scientists revealed that the virus found in many of the victims had a similar genome sequence to that found in live poultry markets.

-But the Shanghai government realized a permanent ban would not be accepted by the public and, therefore, gradually started to allow the markets to reopen, after stricter monitoring and health and safety measures were put in place.
+But the Shanghai government realized a permanent ban would not be accepted by the general public and, therefore, gradually started to allow the markets to reopen with stricter monitoring and health and safety measures put in place.

-The Sanjiaodi wet market in downtown Hongkou District, Shanghai’s largest downtown live poultry market, now segregates live poultry from other food sections.
+The Sanjiaodi wet market in downtown Hongkou District, Shanghai’s largest downtown wet market, now segregates live poultry from other food sections.

-Since the initial breakout the government requires all live poultry markets to close each year around Chinese New Year.
-In 2016 these markets were closed from February 8 to April 30 in Shanghai.
+Since the initial outbreak the Shanghai government requires all live poultry markets to close each year for about 10 weeks around Chinese New Year.

-One of the major dangers of this particular flu strain is that, unlike H5N1 which directly killed thousands of chickens, it does not cause serious sickness in birds and poultry.
+One of the major dangers of this particular bird flu strain is that H7N9 does not cause serious sickness in birds and poultry, unlike H5N1 which directly killed thousands of chickens.

-As most of the cases of H7N9 were easily traced back to direct contact between the infected person and live birds or poultry, scientists and doctors said the risk of immediate human to human infection was low, but did warn that this could change quickly.
+As most cases of H7N9 bird flu were easily traced back to direct contact between the infected person and live birds, scientists and doctors said the risk of immediate human to human infection was low, but have warned that potential mutations in the virus genome could allow it to spread quickly.

 Other studies by Chinese scientists proved that the disease could pass easily between ferrets, a strong indication this could be replicated among humans.

-As no other such human to human cases have been detected so far, and hundreds of people who came into contact with infected patients tested negative themselves, the risk of human to human infection for H7N9 is still considered quite low.
+As no other such human to human case has been detected so far, and hundreds of people who came into contact with infected patients tested negative, however, the risk of human to human infection for H7N9 is still considered quite low.

-According to the World Health Organization (WHO), symptoms for mild infection of Bird Flu include sore throat, running nose and muscle aches.
+According to the World Health Organization (WHO), initial symptoms of Bird Flu include sore throat, running nose and muscle aches.

 More severe infection will lead to severe pneumonia, respiratory illness, difficulty breathing, nausea, abdominal pain, diarrhea, vomiting, and dizziness.